 Future VTS personnel training should consider the understanding navigation characteristics of MASS, including new equipment of MASS, and specific emergency response procedures.

-Impact ON VTS EQUIPMENTs
+EQUIPMENT

 Within the VTS area, the information transmission between MASS, VTS centre, and traditional vessels, only by VHF, AIS, VDES and other traditional visual and auditory communication and interaction, may not reach the current safety level.
 Therefore, new equipment is needed that can provide reliable means of information exchange to meet the needs of information and data exchange between the VTS and MASS or Shore-based Control Center (SCC).

-Impact ON VTS OPERATING PROCEDURES
+OPERATING PROCEDURES

 The operating procedures affected by MASS include emergency procedures, internal procedures and external procedures, such as the content and manner of the report of MASS, the transmission of transportation organization, and their role in emergency response.

+COMMUNICATIONS

+REPORTING REQUIREMENTS

-Impact ON VTS INSTRUMENTS
+INSTRUMENTS

 According to IALA Standards S1040 (edition 1.1), there are 4 standards, 15 recommendations and 34 guidelines related to VTS at present.
 The contents of these documents are all for traditional vessels and traditional VTS.
 Some provisions do not meet the requirements of MASS and future VTS.
 Therefore, these documents need to be reviewed, and the content do not meet the requirements should be revised.
 Refer to IMO documents scoping method, considering the characteristics of the VTS document, this guideline provided scoping method in annex A, and listed IALA - VTS documents affected by the MASS and summarizes the result in annex B.